MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 A multi-project template must include the following items, compressed into a *.zip* file:

 - A root *vstemplate* file for the entire multi-project template.
-This root *vstemplate* file contains metadata that the **New Project** or **Create a new project** window displays.
+This root *vstemplate* file contains metadata that's displayed in the dialog box where you create a new project.
 It also specifies where to find the *vstemplate* files for the projects in the template.
 This file must be located at the root of the *.zip* file.

 - Two or more folders that contain the files that are required for a complete project template.
 The folders include all code files for the project, and also a *vstemplate* file for the project.